xmlking/micro-starter-kit/docs/introduction/prerequisites.md

 GO111MODULE=on go get github.com/micro/protoc-gen-micro/v2@v2.0.0
 # GO111MODULE=off go get -u github.com/envoyproxy/protoc-gen-validate
 # GO111MODULE=off go get -u github.com/infobloxopen/protoc-gen-gorm
+# getting official micro cli
+GO111MODULE=on go get github.com/micro/micro/v2
+# goup checks if there are any updates for imports in your module.
+# the main purpose is using it as a linter in continuous integration or in development process.
+# Usage: goup -v -m ./...
+GO111MODULE=on go get github.com/rvflash/goup
 ```

 > Installing PGV can currently only be done from source: